tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 In this project, the input is images captured from a driving simulator and the action to be mimicked is the steering angle.

 This project could have been approached as a classification problem (with enough classes to provide
-	fine grained response)
+	fine grained response).
-However, it would be better to produce a continuous output value, hence the project is approached as a 'regression' problem.
+However, it would be better to produce a continuous output value, hence the project is approached as a **regression** problem.

-The referenced Nvidia model is used as the starting point for the deep learning network architecture.
+The referenced Nvidia DAVE2 model is used as the starting point for the deep learning network architecture.

-The provided simulator produces images of dimension width x height = 160x320.
+The provided simulator produces images of dimension *width* x *height* = 160x320.
 There is a top horizontal band above the road surface that does not provide driving information and can be cropped.
 Also, there is a bottom horizontal band with the car's hood that can be cropped.
 Reducing input size will reduce the number of parameters that need to be trained.